Civil Engineer/Technician Co-op Program

 MDOT is responsible for highway and bridge construction contracts throughout the State of Michigan.
 Contractors construct the projects, but co-op students will join professional field staff who provide engineering and inspection services.
-MDOT has a unique program for the student interested in Civil Engineering, Civil Technology, and Land Surveying.
+MDOT has a unique program for students interested in Civil Engineering, Civil Technology, Construction Management, and Land Surveying.

-- Open to all undergraduate students currently enrolled and studying in the engineering and technology fields, with priority to Civil Engineering, Civil Technology, and Land Surveying.
+- Open to all undergraduate students currently enrolled and studying in the engineering and technology fields with priority to Civil Engineering, Civil Technology, Construction Management, and Land Surveying.

 - Cumulative GPA must be a 2.0 or higher.